Continuous evidence, framework-agnostic.

 Both, sequenced

 Most enterprises running AI at scale want both.
 Continuous evidence under the hood.
-Annual certification on the surface for procurement.
+Annual certification for buyer signal.

 Deferred